Christian Walker Preview, Player Props: Diamondbacks vs. White Sox

-Christian Walker -- with a slugging percentage of .649 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the mound, on September 27 at 2:10 PM ET.
+On Thursday, Christian Walker (.632 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:10 PM ET.

 Sportsbook Promo Codes